ethz-asl/vgn/README.md

 This package contains an example of open-loop grasp execution with a Franka Emika Panda and a wrist-mounted Intel Realsense D435.
 Since the robot drivers are not officially supported on ROS Noetic yet, we used the following workaround:

 - Run the roscore and hardware drivers on a NUC with [`libfranka`](https://frankaemika.github.io/docs/installation_linux.html) installed.
-- Run the TSDF and VGN nodes on a second computer with ROS Noetic connected to the same roscore  ([instructions](http://wiki.ros.org/ROS/Tutorials/MultipleMachines)).
+- Run MoveIt, the TSDF and VGN nodes on a second computer with ROS Noetic connected to the same roscore  ([instructions](http://wiki.ros.org/ROS/Tutorials/MultipleMachines)).

 First, on the NUC, start a roscore and launch the robot and sensor drivers.

 ```
 roscore &
-roslaunch vgn panda_grasp.launch
+roslaunch vgn panda.launch
 ```

-Next, launch the TSDF and VGN nodes on the ROS Noetic machine.
+Next, launch Moveit and the TSDF and VGN nodes on the ROS Noetic machine.

 ```
-rosrun vgn tsdf_node.py
-rosrun vgn vgn_node.py
+roslaunch vgn nodes.launch
 ```

 Now, run the experiment by executing the main script on the NUC.